ViewComponent/view_component/README.md

 end
 ```

-And you can also call it without `helpers` proxy, with include the helper explicitly.
+Or by including the helper explicitly:

 ```ruby
 class UserComponent < ViewComponent::Base